Corona crisis: Opera stars come out of isolation | DW | 06.04.2020

 Take a deep breath

-The Berlin-based singers Anna Prohaska and Olga Peretyatko are also trying to make the most of the lockdown.
-While Anna Prohaska rehearses new parts and sings for passers-by from her balcony, Olga Peretyatko gives Instagram lessons on breathing techniques that strengthen the lungs and help to cope with stress.
+Berlin-based singers Anna Prohaska and Olga Peretyatko are also trying to make the most of the lockdown.
+While Anna Prohaska rehearses new parts and sings for passersby from her balcony, Olga Peretyatko gives Instagram lessons on breathing techniques that strengthen the lungs and help to cope with stress.

 Another pillar of Germany's culture has been canceled because of the coronavirus crisis: the Bayreuth Festival.
 Here is a look back at the past crises that disrupted the renowned event featuring Richard Wagner's works.
 (01.04.2020)